MostHegz/authentication-authorization/README.md

 # Description

 This is an application to show authentication and authorization using [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This solution utilize [JWT](https://jwt.io/) to encode common user data in the authorization header.
+This results in less hits to the SQL db on each call

 # Table of Content